-Already in the antiquity Attempts have been made to increase the quality of wine through appropriate laws and regulations and to prevent abuse.
-There are numerous written documents (see literature ).
-The oldest wine law comes from the Babylonian ruler Hammurabi (1728-1686 v.
-Chr.), Whose empire at that time almost the entire Mesopotamia included.
-Also in the right of the Roman republic the sale (especially the wholesale trade) of wine was regulated and defined in the individual laws, which quality guarantee the buyer expects and how the wine could be marketed.
-In the individual countries quality criteria and classes were introduced already in the early Middle Ages.
-Emperor Charlemagne (742-814) issued appropriate laws.
+Already in the Antiquity attempts have been made to increase the quality of the wine through appropriate laws and regulations and to prevent abuse.
+There is numerous written evidence of this (see under literature ).
+The oldest wine law comes from the Babylonian ruler Hammurabi (1728-1686 BC), whose empire at that time almost the entire Mesopotamia included.
+The law of the Roman Republic also regulated the sale (especially wholesale) of wine and defined in the individual laws what quality guarantee the buyer could expect and how the wine could be marketed.
+Quality criteria and classes were introduced in the individual countries in the early Middle Ages.
+Emperor Charlemagne (742-814) passed corresponding laws.

-In June 2006, the EU published a policy paper on a reform of the Common Market Organization for wine.
-The objective was to counteract the declining trend in consumption (minus 750,000 hl annually) and the strong increase in imports of wine from third countries.
-An EU-wide overproduction of 27 million hectoliters of wine was forecast for 2010, which would have accounted for almost 15% of total production.
-Through this Excess production At that time, the members of the winegrowing industry had threatened drastic income losses.
+In June 2006 the EU published a policy paper on reforming the common organization of the market in wine.
+The aim was to counteract the declining trend in consumption (minus 750,000 hl annually) and the sharp increase in imports of wine from third countries by taking appropriate measures.
+EU-wide overproduction of 27 million hectoliters of wine was forecast for 2010, which would have been almost 15% of the total production.
+Through this Excess production at that time threatened the member countries with drastic loss of income in viticulture.

 After corresponding consultations in the EU bodies involving all EU wine-growing countries, the new GMO wine (Common Market Organization for Wine) came into force in August 2009.
 Transitional periods are planned for the implementation of the various measures.
 This affects above all Wine designation law, various oenological processes and a grubbing-up campaign.
 The most serious change is probably the introduction of the internationally established one Principle of origin with new wine quality levels.
 This is in detail under the keyword Quality system described in detail.